kieransnapes/violet-triceratops/content/pages/index.md

         image: images/feature3.png
         image_alt: App user profile preview
         content: >
-          We can also help you out with setting up email and website domains.
+          We can also help you out with setting up email domains and websites.
           Tell us what you want to do and we'll figure it out for you!
         actions:
           - label: Learn More